Bose Wave SoundLink Music System

 • Very good sound quality

 • Can be added to any existing Wave system

 • Only provides volume control for computer sources

-- Amazon drops the price of wireless headphones from Bose
+- Amazon slashes the price of Bose SoundLink speakers by up to $40 off

 - The best smart speakers for 2020